trosenkrantz/RAPTOR/README.md

 RAPTOR checks for matching inputs in the order of appearance.
 It ignores simple line and block comments.

 ### SNMP
-For SNMP auto-replies, `input` is the OID in dot notation and `output` is the Basic Encoding Rules (BER) encoding of the response variable.
+For SNMP auto-replies, `input` is the OID in dot notation and `output` is the BER encoding of the response variable.

 If RAPTOR finds no output to an SNMP auto-reply, it responds with Null.